Egg Bites With Cottage Cheese

 Key ingredients

 - Large eggs.
-Let them come to room temperature before you bake them, as this helps them cook evenly.
+Let them come to room temperature before baking, as this helps them cook evenly.
 I haven’t tested this recipe with egg beaters, so if you try it, please let me know how they turn out.

 - Cottage cheese.
-The not-so-secret ingredient!
-I used low-fat cottage cheese, but I had luck with all fat percentages, including 0%.
+I typically use low-fat cottage cheese, but I had luck with all fat percentages, including 0% and full-fat.

 - Mix-ins.
 I used spinach, green onion, bell pepper, bacon, and ham.
-Make sure to cook your proteins and chop everything very finely.
+Ensure that you cook your proteins and chop all ingredients very finely.

 How to make egg bites with cottage cheese

-Step 1- Blend.
-Add the eggs, cottage cheese, and seasonings to a blender and blend until smooth.
+Step 1- Add the eggs, cottage cheese, and seasonings to a blender and blend until smooth.

-Step 2- Assemble.
-Sprinkle the fillings into the muffin cups and pour the egg mixture on top, ¾ full.
+Step 2- Sprinkle the fillings into the muffin cups.
+Pour the egg mixture on top, ¾ full.

-Step 3- Bake.
-Bake until the eggs are mostly set and lightly golden.
+Step 3- Bake until the eggs are mostly set and lightly golden.

 - Use a silicone muffin pan.
 While this isn’t necessary, it does make it easier to remove the egg bites.